meghancampbel9/meghancampbel9/README.md

 ## 🌱 Interests and Goals

 I'm eager to expand my expertise in building tools for AI model applications.
-My experience with IoT and autonomous robotic systems has shown me how impactful well-integrated AI tools can be.
+My experience with IoT and robotic systems has shown me how impactful well-integrated AI tools can be.
 I'm especially excited about developing solutions that apply AI in a way that amplifies user agency and fosters independence in decision-making.

 ## 🛠 Skills